A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 Additional interventions such as speech and language, maths, literacy, social skills and coordination are provided for pupils with special needs.
 We are also incredibly lucky to have our own sensory room on site.

-We are fortunate to have a designated teaching assistant for pupils with speech and language needs; Mrs Carol Taylor.
-Mrs Taylor delivers support and interventions in the classrooms and in the sunshine room.
-The sunshine room is a quiet welcoming environment which the children love to visit.
+We are fortunate to have a designated teaching assistant for pupils with speech and language needs; Mrs Taylor.

-Drapers Mills has a full time Inclusion Manager Mrs Sarah Roberts.
-Mrs Roberts works alongside other agencies to ensure that pupils with special educational needs are appropriately supported.
-Parents who have concerns regarding the needs of their child are welcome to make an appointment to discuss these with Mrs Roberts.
+Drapers Mill's Inclusion Manager is Miss West.
+Miss West works alongside other agencies to ensure that pupils with special educational needs are appropriately supported.
+Parents who have concerns regarding the needs of their child are welcome to make an appointment to discuss these with Miss West.
 Appointments can be requested via the school office.

 As you know we work with the team at Action Your Potential to support mental health, well-being and unleash the learning of all of our wonderful students.